jeromecoupe/webstoemp/src/blogposts/2020-01-16-teaching-eleventy.md

 Working within a familiar environment and being able to extend and configure Eleventy using a language students already know and understand is truly a game changer.

 Need custom [filters](https://www.11ty.dev/docs/filters/) or [shortcodes](https://www.11ty.dev/docs/shortcodes/) ?
 Use Javascript.
-[Ordering or filtering your data](https://www.11ty.dev/docs/collections/) before using it within your templates ?
+[Order or filter your data](https://www.11ty.dev/docs/collections/) before using it within your templates ?
 Same deal.
-Want to use NPM packages to help you build the functionalities your project needs ?
+Use NPM packages to help you build the functionalities your project needs ?
 You're already in Node.

 For students, this is truly invaluable.
 Granted, Eleventy might feel a bit closer to the metal compared to Jekyll but the increased flexibility, extensibility and familiarity is definitely worth it.